la-ots/pelican/docs/whats-new/index.md

 We’re continually improving Pelican.
 The following changes are listed by the date we completed each change.

+## 2.2.1: December 20, 2024

+- Fixes a typo in the reference to the variable typeface

 ## 2.2.0: April 5, 2024

 - Adds Status component